UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 ## Bonus (10 points)

-Generate images from other data sources.
+Generate images from other data sources or train a variation of basic GAN model e.g., cGAN, CycleGAN, as we introduced in the lecture).

 * Data set